 Social networks cache preview images.
 After updating your meta tags, you need to clear their caches:

-Start a trial, import their brand system, and ship OG images that earn their clicks—all before the kickoff meeting ends.
+Start a trial and ship OG images that earn clicks.